Azure/ResourceModules/docs/wiki/ModulesDesign.md

 ### Naming

+Use the following naming standard for module files and folders:

+- Modules name reflect the resource type
-Files and folders within the module folder are all in lower case.
+- Files and folders within the module folder are all in lower case
+- Sub-resource modules (in .bicep sub-folder) are named `nested_<subResourceType>.bicep`

 ``` txt
 Microsoft.<provider>